gongfarmer/janeway/PORTING.md

 ```

 joshbuddy/jsonpath considers the query `$.*[?(@.x)` to match only object "a", because a's value for key "x" is true.
-Janeway considers this same query to match both objects, because both objects have a key "x"
+Janeway considers this same query to match both objects, because both objects have a key "x".
+The key value is not considered, beacuse "@.x" is an existence check.

-To make an equivalent query, compare the value with `true`:
+To make an equivalent query for janeway, explicitly compare the value with `true`:

 ```
     $ jsonpath '$.*[?(@.x)]' document.json